EastfordCommunicator/website/articles/34/6/senate-update.md

 I'm proud to represent and work for you and Eastford.
 As always, please reach out to me if I can help you with a constituent matter, answer a question, or take up a concern.
-You can call my office at 860-240-8800, e-mail me at jeffrey.gordon@cga.ct.gov, check for news and updates at www.senatorgordon.com, or learn about what I am doing on Facebook at "Senator Jeff Gordon."
+You can call my office at 860-240-8800, e-mail me at <jeffrey.gordon@cga.ct.gov>, check for news and updates at [www.senatorgordon.com], or learn about what I am doing on Facebook at "Senator Jeff Gordon."
 Through my website, you can sign up for my e-newsletters (Common Sense Matters).